 In problematizing current government approaches, we move beyond the dominant discourse used in policy and by politicians; discourse which misleadingly suggests that we are now on track to solve the crisis in female pension provision.
-In order to critique such a position, we first outline a range of the discourses used to discuss the new flat rate State Pension and the Automatic-Enrolment workplace pension.
-We then dig beneath this and demonstrate that the promises made are not so easy to deliver because of gendered life course experiences.
+In order to critique this position, this paper will first outline the dominant discourse used to discuss the new flat rate State Pension and the Automatic-Enrolment workplace pension.
+It will then dig beneath this dominant discourse and demonstrate that the promises made are not so easy to deliver because of gendered life course experiences.
 These promises do not themselves address or solve problems of gendered life course experience, resulting in an increased risk of poverty in old age for women and the likelihood of reduced pension entitlements in comparison to men.
-The paper then critiques the current approach to policy that has dominated women's pensions, arguing that only a more fundamental restructuring that moves beyond the heteropatriarchal assumptions within the current system will be effective in challenging gender inequality in later life.
+The paper then critiques the current approach to policy that has dominated women's pensions, arguing that only a more fundamental restructuring that moves beyond the heteropatriarchal assumptions that lay behind the current system.

-UK Pension Policy: The Role of Dominant Discourses
+UK Pension Policy: The Role of Dominant Discourse

 This section outlines key aspects of both the New Flat Rate State Pension and Auto-Enrolment pensions.
-It will also provide a brief outline of the dominant discourses used when discussing these policies, as it is suggested that combined these two policies represent an improvement on previous state-led arrangements, and have been portrayed by the coalition government as marking specific progress for gender equality (Webb, 2013a).
+It will also provides a brief outline of the dominant discourses used when discussing these policies as it is suggested that combined these two policies represent an improvement on previous state-led arrangements, and have been portrayed by the coalition government as marking a clear advance for gender equality (Webb, 2013a).
 This is a useful exercise as not only does it reveal how the debate is framed but also it reveals what is missing from the current and dominant narrative.
-Furthermore, analysing the discourses used is important because various myths are often utilised in support of pension reform (Barr 2001; Grady 2010, 2013;).
+Furthermore, analysing the discourse used is important because various myths are often utilised in support of pension reform (Barr 2001; Grady 2010, 2013;).
 Myths and discourses can have a powerful impact in construing or representing events in certain ways (Fairclough 1989; 1992; 2000; 2003; Fleetwood, 2005), and reach a level of plausiblisation (Jessop 2010) where they are accepted as accurate, even if they do not accurately represent events.
 Discourses and myths 'have an element of truth' and this element is 'enough to give semblance of plausibility, but on closer inspection, is sufficiently tenuous' (Barr, 2011: 96).

 Previous research has suggested that neoliberal discourses and myths have been used as an argument for privatization of pension provision, insomuch as they speak to the perceived need to clear public debt and reduce public spending (Barr, 2001; Grady, 2010).
-Therefore, examining the impact of myths and discourses is centrally important, as they help identify how different contributors to the pension debate select and emphasise certain discourses whilst de-selecting, de-emphasising or excluding others, making certain particular world views and, by extension, policies far more likely to occur.
-In order to examine the discourse, a brief outline of the UK Pension system and how the particular pension policies will impact on this system is provided.
+Therefore, examining the impact of myths and discourses is centrally important to this paper because it demonstrates how different contributors to the pension debate select and emphasise certain discourses whilst de-selecting, de-emphasising or excluding others, making certain discourses and, by extension, policies far more likely to occur.
+In order to examine the discourse, a brief outline of the UK Pension system and how the policies outlined above will impact on this system is provided.